Deepthi-Vunnam/Deepthi-Vunnam/README.md

 ## 👩‍💻 About Me

-I am a passionate **Python Full Stack Developer** with hands-on experience in developing responsive web applications, REST APIs, and AI-powered solutions.
+I am a motivated and enthusiastic Full Stack Developer with a strong interest in building innovative, user-centric web applications.
+I enjoy turning ideas into practical solutions and continuously improving my skills through hands-on projects and learning.

-- 🎓 B.Tech in Computer Science and Engineering from **RGUKT Ongole**
+🎓 B.Tech in Computer Science and Engineering from RGUKT Ongole (CGPA: 8.7/10)

-- 💻 Skilled in **Python, React.js, JavaScript, HTML, CSS, Bootstrap, MySQL, Redux Toolkit, and REST APIs**
+🚀 Experienced in developing Full Stack and AI-powered applications that focus on usability, performance, and real-world impact

-- 🚀 Passionate about Full Stack Development, AI Applications, and Problem Solving
+🌱 Passionate about Web Development, Software Engineering, and emerging technologies

-- 🌱 Continuously learning modern technologies and industry best practices
+🤝 Strong communication, teamwork, adaptability, and problem-solving abilities

-- 🏆 Recipient of **Dr. A.P.J.
-Abdul Kalam Vidya Puraskar (2019)**
+🏆 Recipient of Dr. A.P.J.
+Abdul Kalam Vidya Puraskar (2019)

 ---
 ## 🛠️ Tech Stack